Michael Obafemi

-Michael Oluwadurotimi Obafemi (born 6 July 2000) is an Irish professional footballer who plays as a striker for 2.
-Bundesliga club Bochum, on loan from club Burnley and the Republic of Ireland national team.
+Michael Oluwadurotimi Obafemi (born 6 July 2000) is an Irish professional footballer who plays as a striker for club Burnley.
+He is a Republic of Ireland international.

 Early life

 Obafemi was born in Dublin to Nigerian parents.
 While he was still an infant, his family moved to England, and he was raised in the London area.
 His older brother Afolabi Obafemi was also a footballer.

 Club career

 Obafemi was released by Watford prior to his 14th birthday in 2014.
 He took a year out of the game before joining Leyton Orient in 2015, moving on to Southampton in 2016.

 Southampton

 Obafemi made his professional debut for Southampton as a substitute in the 82nd minute of a 1–1 draw with Tottenham Hotspur on 21 January 2018.
 Aged 17 years and 199 days, Obafemi became the second youngest player to make a Premier League appearance for Southampton after Luke Shaw, who was 17 years and 116 days old.

 He scored his first professional goal with the third goal in a 3–1 victory at Huddersfield on 22 December 2018; at 18 years and 169 days old, he became Southampton's youngest scorer in the Premier League.